0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Web & Network Hacking/Open Redirection.md

+Open Redirection can be both server-based (when redirection happens because of a server header) and [DOM-based](DOM-based%20vulnerabilities.md#DOM-based%20open%20redirection)
 # Turning root-relative redirects into open redirects

 In some cases, you may encounter server-level redirects that use the path to construct a root-relative URL for the Location header: